-CJ 1301 (CRIJ 1301) Introduction to Criminal Justice (3-0).
+- CJ 1301 (CRIJ 1301) Introduction to Criminal Justice (3-0).
 History and philosophy of criminal justice and ethical considerations; crime defined; its nature and impact; overview of criminal justice system; police prosecution and defense; trial process; corrections.
-(Required)

-CJ 1302 Introduction to Homeland Security (3-0).
+(Required for CJ) - CJ 1302 Introduction to Homeland Security (3-0).
 This course will introduce students to the organization, structure and function of Homeland Security at the federal, state, and local levels as well as in the civilian world.
 Constitutional issues and special criminal processing will also be discussed.

-CJ 1306 Court Systems and Practices (3-0).
+(Required for HS) - CJ 1306 Court Systems and Practices (3-0).
 The student will be introduced to topics related to the functioning of the courts and judiciary system including pre-trial services, right to counsel, grand juries, adjudication processes, rules of evidence, and post-trial appeals.
-Prerequisite: CJ 1310

-- CJ 1307 (CRIJ 1307) Crime in America (3-0).
+Prerequisite: CJ 1310 - CJ 1307 (CRIJ 1307) Crime in America (3-0).
 American crime problems in historical perspective; social and public policy factors affecting crime; impact of crime and trends; social characteristics of specific crimes; prevention of crimes. - CJ 1310 Fundamentals of Criminal Law (3-0).
 The student will be introduced to concepts of criminal law including the nature of law, historical development, major definitions, classification and elements of crime and criminal responsibility.
 Prerequisite: CJ 1301 - CJ 1313 (CRIJ 1313) Juvenile Justice System (3-0).
 Study of the juvenile justice system and juvenile crime and delinquency.
 Theories of delinquency. - CJ 1320 Police Academy I (3-0).
-1st of 4-part credit for Police Academy.
+First of 4-part credit for Police Academy.
 Prerequisite: concurrent enrollment in the SRSU Police Academy and enrollment in 1321, 1322, 1323 - CJ 1321 Police Academy II (3-0).
-2nd of 4-part credit for Police Academy.
-Prerequisite: concurrent enrollment in the SRSU Police

-Academy and enrollment in 1320, 1322, 1323
+Second of 4-part credit for Police Academy.
+Prerequisite: concurrent enrollment in the SRSU Police Academy and enrollment in 1320, 1322, 1323 - CJ 1322 Police Academy III (3-0).
+Third of 4-part credit for Police Academy.
+Prerequisite: concurrent enrollment in the SRSU Police Academy and enrollment in 1320, 1321, 1323 - CJ 1323 Police Academy IV (3-0).
+Fouth of 4-part credit for Police Academy.
+Prerequisite: concurrent enrollment in the SRSU Police Academy and enrollment in 1320, 1321, 1322 - CJ 2302 Basic Skills for Criminal Justice (3-0).
+Thinking skills such as critical thinking, legal reasoning, and social-scientific thinking.
+Basics of criminal justice library research including Internet and data sources.
+Criminal justice communication skills including report and paper writing and testifying.
+Ethics and Professionalism. - CJ 2313 (CRIJ 2313) Correctional Systems and Practices (3-0).
+Corrections in the criminal justice system; correctional role; institutional operations; alternatives to institutionalization; treatment and rehabilitation; current and future issues. - CJ 2321 Special Topics in Criminal Justice (3-0).
+Study of selected issues in criminal justice.
+May be repeated when topic varies.